-The City of Fort Worth promotes walkable, mixed-use neighborhood development, sustainable communities, and healthier living conditions.
-Since the early part of the decade, the City of Fort Worth has worked with private developers, business groups, and neighborhood associations to transform many of the central city's older commercial districts into vibrant "urban villages."

-Urban villages are urbanized places that have a concentration of jobs, housing, commercial uses, public spaces, public transportation and pedestrian activity.
+Fort Worth promotes walkable, mixed-use neighborhood development, sustainable communities, and healthier living conditions.
+Since the early 2000s, the City of Fort Worth has worked with private developers, business groups, and neighborhood associations to transform many of the central city's older commercial districts into vibrant "urban villages."
+Urban villages are urbanized places that have a concentration of jobs, housing, commercial uses, public spaces, public transportation, and pedestrian activity.
 Within these relatively compact geographical areas, different land uses are found side-by-side or within the same structures.
-This mix of uses, including a variety of owner- and renter-occupied multifamily residential products, is located in taller buildings with minimal setbacks from the street and reduced parking requirements, achieving the densities necessary to support transit and pedestrian activity, attract private investment, and create a sense of place.

-Because the denser development pattern and mix of nearby uses favor pedestrian mobility instead of catering solely to private automobiles, urban village developments make walking a fun activity again as well as efficient and inexpensive transportation alternative within the urban village environment.
-Similarly, mixed-use growth centers provide an expanded area that may include one or more urban villages, while retaining the same mix of uses, and walkable urban environment.
-Combining the mixed-use higher density, walkable urban form of an urban village with a passenger rail station results in a transit-oriented development (TOD).
+Because the denser development pattern and mix of nearby uses favor pedestrian mobility instead of catering primarily to private automobiles, urban village developments make walking a fun activity again as well as an efficient and inexpensive transportation alternative within the urban village environment.
+Similarly, mixed-use growth centers provide an expanded area that may include one or more urban villages, while retaining the same mix of uses and walkable urban environment.
+Combining the mixed-use, higher density, walkable urban form of an urban village with a passenger rail station results in a transit-oriented development (TOD).